top of page

 Us newbie trainees were given one day of Excel training that kick-started my ability to handle big data, analyse what was important, influence systems and outcomes, and impact supply and improve operations.
 I would not have managed all this without knowing how to run with data in Excel.
 My one day of workplace training has served me well for my entire career.

 I went to Pets at Home when they had around 100 stores and one depot and left them when they had 400 stores and two depots.
-I supported business as usual and better business through the implementation of SAP, SharePoint, and macros, automating lots of dull and tedious tasks primarily through Excel before software engineers developed them robustly And we bought some shit software, where we made Excel fulfil its shortcoming.
+I supported business as usual and better business through the implementation of SAP, SharePoint, and macros.
+We automating lots of dull and tedious tasks primarily through Excel before software engineers developed them robustly.
+We bought some shit software, where we made Excel fulfil its shortcoming.

-And after three Christmases trading perfume, I was way too familiar with Amazon's economic ordering algorithm that would scrape the internet and recalculate whilst we were sleeping and working with great businesses who were struggling with everyday data wrangling and analytics skills who in my mind were light years behind where they could be with better data skills.
+After three Christmases of trading perfume, I became way too familiar with Amazon's economic ordering algorithm that would scrape the internet and recalculate whilst we were sleeping.
+I became fed up of working with great businesses who were struggling with everyday data wrangling and analytics skills, who in my mind were light years behind where they could be with better data skills.

 I handed in my notice to go off and develop an learning and development business so that people in businesses had somewhere accessible and affordable for in-person help with their data needs. ivity was born.

 For the last few years, I have helped people adopt, configure, and enhance all kinds of tech products.
-Excel skills are my comfy place, but there are teams crying out for L&D educators on every system known to man and I stand by my believe that if everyone had better day to day Excel data skills the work would be more productive, less wasteful and creativity would thrive.
+Excel skills are my forte, but there are teams crying out for independent L&D data educators for every system known to man and I stand by my belief that if everyone had better day-to-day Excel skills the work would be more productive, less wasteful and creativity would thrive.

 Love it loath scenario one : I've sent you all the data

-I shared my rules of engegment for enchanting storytelling that would save everyone time
+I shared my rules of engagement for enchanting storytelling that would save everyone's time.

-Do a little summary table around at least two columns that are of interest. this makes you sense check your data and helps people dive into the data.
+• Do a little summary table around at least two columns that are of interest.
+This makes you sense check your data and helps people engage with the data faster.

 Lets talk ribbons.

-Before you have the confidence to use customise your ribbon bar, it is important to take a breath and remember that you're looking at the same bar as advanced data pro.
+Before you have the confidence to customise your ribbon bar, it is important to take a breath and remember that you are looking at the same bar as an advanced data pro.

-Whilst it is overwhelming at a glance, it is logical so I highly recommend you get a whisltestop tour from a Excel fan.
+Whilst it is overwhelming at a glance, it is logical.
+I highly recommend you get a whistle-stop tour from a Excel fan.
+My services are available.

 Charts for charts sake

-Listen up, no one wants to see a pie chart for you to express a percentage of number under 10,000.!
-Not even if you use the most complementary the colour schemes,
+Listen up, no one wants to see a pie chart for you to express a percentage of number under 10,000!
+Not even if you are using the most complementary colour schemes!

-Other charts do exist, and if your not sure, let Excel make recommendations for you.
+Other charts do exist, and if you are not sure, let Excel make recommendations for you.

 Reason 4

 Excel is not a database.
 But you can connect data from a variety of databases and transform it in Excel.
 Power Query is ace.
 IYKYK.
-If you don't know, you might be missing out.
+If you don't know, you are missing out.

 Reason 5

-Formatting place names as Geographical tags opens up a whole world of maps visuals.
+Formatting place names as geographical tags opens up a whole world of map visuals...

 I planned to say thank you and exit quickly.